Japanese tea ceremony: Thick and thin tea

 There are two main ways of preparing matcha for tea consumption: thick (濃茶, koicha) and thin (薄茶, usucha), with the best quality tea leaves used in preparing thick tea.
 Historically, the tea leaves used as packing material for the koicha leaves in the tea urn (茶壺, chatsubo) would be served as thin tea.
-Japanese historical documents about tea that differentiate between usucha and koicha first appear in the Tenmon era (1532–1555).
-The first documented appearance of the term koicha is in 1575.
+Japanese historical documents on tea that differentiate between usucha and koicha first appear in the Tenmon era (1532–1555).
+The earliest documented appearance of the term koicha is in 1575.

-As the terms imply, koicha is a thick blend of matcha and hot water that requires about three times as much tea to the equivalent amount of water than usucha.
-To prepare usucha, matcha and hot water are whipped using the tea whisk (茶筅, chasen), while koicha is kneaded with the whisk to smoothly blend the large amount of powdered tea with the water.
+As the terms imply, koicha is a thick blend of matcha and hot water that requires about three times as much tea as the equivalent amount of water as usucha; it is kneaded with the whisk to smoothly blend the large amount of powdered tea with the water.
+Because of this ratio, the mixture creates an almost paste-like texture gives a much stronger flavor.
+While for usucha, the matcha and hot water are whipped using the tea whisk (茶筅, chasen).
+This is the more similar to the typical or regularly consumed tea that people tend to think about.

-The host serves thin tea to each guest in an individual bowl, while one bowl of thick tea is shared among several guests.
-This style of sharing a bowl of koicha first appeared in historical documents in 1586, and is a method considered to have been invented by Sen no Rikyū.

 The most important part of a chaji is the preparation and drinking of koicha, which is followed by usucha.
+The host serves thin tea to each guest in an individual bowl, while one bowl of thick tea is shared among several guests, symbolizing a deep connection among guests.
+This style of sharing a bowl of koicha first appeared in historical documents in 1586 and is considered to have been invented by Sen no Rikyū.
 A chakai may involve only the preparation and serving of thin tea (and accompanying confections), representing the more relaxed, finishing portion of a chaji.
+The serving of koicha is considered more formal as it uses more high quality ingredients and is made when practicing the full-length tea ceremony.